javers/javers.github.io/_posts/2017-12-29-javers-vs-envers-comparision.md

   On the contrary, JaVers always loads data eagerly on a basis of the [query scope](/documentation/jql-examples/#shadow-scopes).
   Both approaches have pros and cons.
-  Lazy loading looks invitingly, you load as much data as you need without bothering about query boundaries.
+  Lazy loading looks invitingly, you get as much data as you need without bothering about underlying database queries.
   Disadvantages? `LazyInitializationException` is the constant threat.
   Moreover, Hibernate dynamic proxies and persistent collections clutter your object graph.

 ### Query filters

-Browsing objects history is not very useful without search features.
+Browsing objects history is not very useful without search filters.

 In the next example we show how to implement the two common search use cases: